Goldorion/Spigot-Generator-MCreator/README.md

 An unofficial plugin for [MCreator](https://mcreator.net/), a code generator for Minecraft.
 This plugin adds a [Spigot](https://www.spigotmc.org/) generator.
 As it is still in development, many features are missing and can not be used/made.

 ## Information
-- To use the latest version of the plugin, you need to have the latest version of MCreator, **including snapshots**.
+- To use the latest version of the plugin, you need to have the latest version of MCreator.

 - Always back up your workspace before updating to a newer version of the plugin.